About Me

 It is a tree of life for those who cling to it, and those who uphold it are happy.
 (Proverbs 3:18)

 The Torah is our tree.
 It gives us roots, connecting us to what came before, and it grows with us as we reach towards the sky.
 My logo symbolizes this joy of Torah.
 I imagine that each dot in this tree of life is a piece of fruit that represents a different story.
 My vision for Jewish life is all about creating opportunities for each of us to share the stories that animate our lives and to connect to the stories of our people.
 Through sharing these sacred stories, we build Jewish communities with the power to change our lives and transform the world.
-What an honor it will be to harvest from the tree and share its fruitfulness in my future work as a rabbi!
+As a rabbi, I am honored to harvest from the tree of sacred stories and share that fruitfulness with my community!

 My gratitude to ShirJoy Creative for designing this beautiful representation of my rabbinic vision.